 • No application fees: USAA does not charge any application fees.
 USAA also does not charge prepayment penalties, so you can repay your personal loan without incurring extra fees.

-While USAA isn’t perfect for everyone, it offers great personal loans to those who qualify.
+While USAA isn’t perfect for everyone, it offers flexible personal loans to those who qualify.

 You need to become a USAA member to get a personal loan, and you must have a military tie to be approved for membership.
 USAA doesn’t allow you to prequalify, so you’ll have to submit to a hard credit check in order to see your rates.